CiroDVolpe/Gratiapp/README.md

 Clique no nosso nome e conheça nosso Linkedin.

-Ciro Della Volpe
+<a href="https://www.linkedin.com/in/cirodellavolpe/">Ciro Della Volpe</a>

-Eduardo Maceto
+<a href="https://www.linkedin.com/in/eduardo-mello-de-macedo-28ab8b198/">Eduardo Maceto</a>

-Germano Barros Nascimento
+<a href="https://www.linkedin.com/in/germanonascimento/">Germano Barros Nascimento</a>

-Leticia Barbosa da Silva
+<a href="https://www.linkedin.com/in/let%C3%ADcia-barbosaa/">Leticia Barbosa da Silva</a>

 <a href="https://www.linkedin.com/in/tassiana-benamor/">Tassiana Benamor</a>